TomKellyGenetics/graphsim/paper/paper.md

 Generating a Simulated Expression Dataset {#sec:graphsim_demo}
 -----------------------------------------

-![\small \textbf{\textbf{Simulating expression from a graph structure.}}
-Simulating expression from a graph structure.}} An example of a graph structure (a) that has been used to derive a relationship matrix (b),
-$\Sigma$ matrix (c) and correlation structure (d) from the relative distances between the nodes.
-Non-negative values are coloured white to red from $0$ to $1$.
-This $\Sigma$ matrix has been used to generate a simulated expression dataset of 100 samples (coloured blue to red from low to high) via sampling from the multivariate normal distribution.
-Here genes with closer relationships in the pathway structure show higher correlation between simulated values.](figure2.pdf){ width=75% }

 The correlation parameter of $\rho = 0.8$ is used to demonstrate the inter-correlated datasets using a geometrically-generated relationship